Locksmith Course Malaysia

 Tools covered

-Industry programmers (Xhorse VVDI, Autel IM608, Lonsdor K518) plus hands-on lock and EV battery practice
+Industry programmers (Xhorse VVDI, Autel IM608, Lonsdor K518) plus hands-on lock and immobiliser practice

 Income context

-RM 4,000–20,000/month observed range across MyLock's active technician network — heavily dependent on response area, urgency coverage, tools owned, response speed, customer feedback, and dispatch participation (see "Income Reality" section)
+RM 4,000–15,000/month observed range across MyLock’s active technician network — heavily dependent on response area, urgency coverage, tools owned, response speed, customer feedback, and dispatch participation (see “Income Reality” section)

 Pathway connection